-For the past six years, the National Organic Standards Board (NOSB), has presented a list of research priorities for organic food and agriculture.
-The priorities are proposed by the NOSB's Livestock, Crops, Handling, and Materials/GMO Subcommittees at its annual fall board meeting, and reflect both written and oral public comments received by the Board.
-The topics listed below by Subcommittee are the 2017 priorities, including some from previous years that the NOSB thinks are still relevant.
-The older priorities and their dates of adoption can be found in a list at the end of this proposal.
+The National Organic Standards Board (NOSB) presents an annual list of research priorities for organic food and agriculture.
+The NOSB's Livestock, Crops, Handling, and Materials/GMO Subcommittees propose the priorities at the Fall Board meeting and reflect both written and oral public comments received by the Board.
+The topics listed below are the 2018 priorities.